annaLtyler/CAPE/README.md

 # CAPE with example

-This repository contains code to run the Combined Analysis of Epistasis and Pleiotropy, or \texttt{cape}.
-This code implements a method, originally described in \cite{Carter:2012fd}.
+This repository contains code to run the Combined Analysis of Epistasis and Pleiotropy, or `cape`.
+This code implements a method, originally described in [@Carter:2012fd].
 The method infers directed interaction networks between genetic variants for predicting the influence of genetic perturbations on complex traits.
-This method takes advantage of complementary information in partially pleiotropic genetic variants to resolve directional influences between variants that interact epistatically. \texttt{cape} can be applied to a variety of genetic variants, such as single nucleotide polymorphisms (SNPs), copy number variations (CNVs) or structural variations (SVs).
-Here we demonstrate the functionality of
-\texttt{cape} by inferring a predictive network between quantitative trait loci (QTL) in a BXD mouse population assayed for three immune phenotypes.
+This method takes advantage of complementary information in partially pleiotropic genetic variants to resolve directional influences between variants that interact epistatically. `cape can be applied to a variety of genetic variants, such as single nucleotide polymorphisms (SNPs), copy number variations (CNVs) or structural variations (SVs).
+Here we demonstrate the functionality of `cape` by inferring a predictive network between quantitative trait loci (QTL) in a BXD mouse population assayed for three immune phenotypes.
 We used phenotypes 16320, 10062, and 13011 from GeneNetwork (www.genenetwork.org).